 The structure of this article is as follows.
 In Section 2, I will introduce the received view on 'models of' in molecular biology (2.1) and some preliminary considerations on why we should distinguish them from 'models for' (2.2, 2.3, 2.4).
 In Section 3, I will discuss more in detail 'models for' by reconstructing the history of the development of the model of the restriction-modification systems which embeds important aspects of 'models for'.
 The main thesis is that whether a 'model' counts as a 'model of' or a 'model for' depends on a cognitive disposition of the modeler towards the model.
 A modeler will look at a model as a 'model of' if he/she is interested in its explanatory force, or as a 'model for' if the interest lies in the material manipulations it affords.
-In section 4, I will distinguish two cognitive disposition towards affordances.
+In section 4, I will distinguish two cognitive dispositions behind 'models of' and 'models for', namely an epistemic disposition and a disposition towards affordances.
 Such dispositions 'prescribe' the way the model will be treated, developed, and evaluated.
 In other words, these cognitive dispositions 'prescribe' the virtues that modelers usually look for in a model.
 In section 5, I will identify 'portability' as a complex and fundamental virtue of 'models for'.